What Is Umbrella Insurance?

 - Regularly drive a car or let someone else borrow your car.

 - Have a pool, hot tub, trampoline, ATV, boat, or motorcycle.

 - Have a pet or pet sit for somebody else.

 Under most circumstances, the umbrella policy will require that you also carry your auto policy with the same company.
 Certain underlying liability limits will be required.
 Individual umbrella policies can be purchased through excess lines agencies.

 If you feel that you’re at risk of being in any of the situations detailed above or simply want the peace of mind that comes with additional coverage, then umbrella insurance is right for you.
 Personal umbrella policies typically offer up to $1,000,000 worth of liability protection.

-For more information or if you’re still unsure if you truly need to invest in umbrella insurance, don’t hesitate to reach out to one of our knowledgable independent agents.
-They’d be more than happy to talk through the details and explore policies options so that you can find the one that’s right for you.
+For more information or if you’re still unsure if you truly need to invest in umbrella insurance, don’t hesitate to reach out to one of our knowledgeable independent agents.
+They’d be more than happy to talk through the details and explore policy options so that you can find the one that’s right for you.